 Final Thoughts

-Yes, how old is old isn’t exactly the easiest definition to hammer down.
+Yes, the definition of ‘old’ isn’t exactly the easiest definition to hammer down.
 Yet, I believe that these are the closest answers out there.

 What are your thoughts on the matter?
-Do you think we were spot on here or off?
+Do you have a different opinion than the ones we’ve expressed above?
 Let us know in the comments below!

 3 comments